doug-harriman/Laser-Shield/README.md

 ## Threaded Inserts
 M3 brass threaded inserts.
 Purchased from [Amazon](https://www.amazon.com/gp/product/B07H2RWRW4/).

+Inserts were pressed into the Mount with a soldering iron.
+Pressed until they extended ~0.25 mm beyond the face of the Mount, then the Mount was pressed onto a flat surface to get the insert face flush and level with the Mount face.

 ## Mount
 The shield mount was printed on a [Creality Ender3 Pro](https://www.creality3dofficial.com/products/creality-ender-3-pro-3d-printer) with [Hatchbox white PLA](https://www.amazon.com/gp/product/B00J0GMMP6/).